 Top 10 French food specialties you can get in Paris

 Whenever we travel to a new city, we are looking forward to trying its food specialties.
-That’s why I’m sharing with you my top 10 French food specialty you can get in Paris if you happen to come to Paris!
+That’s why I’m sharing with you my top 10 French food specialties you can get in Paris if you happen to come to Paris!

 The list is quite long but I tried to shorten it.
 So I will be writing about food specialties so typically French you need to try when in Paris.
 You’ve all heard about the delicious Parisian croissants, the pains au chocolat, the famous macarons.
 If you haven’t, you can read this article about Parisian bakeries, and this one which is dedicated to our famous French macarons.
 Plus, we all also know French crepes are the finest.
 Plus, wine and cheese are emblematic of French culture.
 When we think about France, we think about all these refined flavors!
 But if you want to know more, read on to find out my top 10 French food specialty you can get in Paris!

 Firstly I will talk about the Steak-Frites.
 Simple and tasteful, we find Steak-Frites in many other countries.
 Whether we call it “bitoque” in Lisbon, or simply “steak-frites” in Paris, everyone enjoys this dish for its simplicity.
 Steak-Frites is always a safe bet.
 But in Paris, it’s quite a big deal because we even have a restaurant that only serves this dish.
 At Relais de l’Entrecôte, located at 20 rue Saint-Benoît in the Saint-Germain neighborhood, you won’t be handed a menu.
 The waiter just needs to know how cooked you like your meat.
 Shortly after, a seasoned salad is brought to your table.
 And get ready to enjoy a delicious beef steak and the most delicious and crispiest fries.
 If you want to know a few more places to eat the steak-frites, read this article.